 - The effective operation of the institutions of government in the delivery of an agreed Programme for Government: By providing a central source of information, co-ordination and advice to departments on Executive, Assembly, and legislative procedures; co-ordinating and reviewing the Programme for Government; driving the more efficient and sustainable use of capital assets across Government; and, ensuring the structure of public administration is efficient, effective and sustainable

-The First Minister and deputy First Minister, supported by the Junior Ministers, have overall political responsibility and accountablility for all the Department's activities.
+The First Minister, Rt.
+Hon.
+Arlene Foster and deputy First Minister, Michelle O’Neill, supported by the Junior Ministers, Gordon Lyons (FM) and Declan Kearney (dFM), have overall political responsibility and accountability for all the Department's activities.
 They set the strategic policy and resources framework for the department.
 Ministers section.